ebd622/az204/5_services/event_hub/README.md

 - When you send messages to e-hub there is no garantie that each partition will be utilized equaly.
 So, each partition may grow at a different rate:

 ![](../../images/event_hub.gif)

+- All events in a partition are ordered ```older -> newer ``` (like in a queue);
+- An order is NOT maintened across partitions;
+- If you need to process multiple events in order you need to introduce a *Partition Key*:

 #### Namespaces